EPA recommends mitigation if the radon average is 4pci/L or more

 Complete a short-term test between 24 hours and 30 days after installation of a mitigation system.

-Retest every 2 years or install acontinuous radon monitor to ensure the system remains effective.
+Retest every 2 years to ensure the system remains effective.

 CONSIDER FIXING THE BUILDING.
 Test results indicate radon levels greater than half the EPA action level.

-The World Health Organization (WHO) recommends mitigation if levels are 2.7 (100 Bq/m³) or higher.
+The World Health Organization (WHO) recommends mitigation if levels are 2.7 pCi/L (100 Bq/m³) or higher.

-Continuously monitoring the radon, especially when the heating system is active both day and night is more likely to provide a clear characterization of potential radon hazards.
+Note that tests conducted when the heating system is active both day and night are more likely to provide a clear characterization of potential radon hazards.

 NO FURTHER ACTION REQUIRED AT THIS TIME.
 The average indoor radon level is estimated to be about 1.3 pCi/L; the normal outdoor air radon level is 0.4 pCi/L.

 Radon levels in a building can fluctuate due to weather conditions and other factors, including renovations and alterations, or changes in the HVAC system.
-For this reason, EPA recommends retesting your home every 5 years and to remediate if levels become elevated.
+For this reason, EPA recommends retesting your home every 5 years and remediating if levels become elevated.

 Times to Retest: Retest in conjunction with any sale of new or existing buildings.
 In addition, be certain to test again or continuously monitor when any of the following circumstances occur: